SkidanovAlex/MagicAI/README.md

 --------------
 The current stage of the project is implementing the parser that can parse magic cards.
 Currently the status is:

-RTR: all the cards except Tablet of the Guilds
+RTR: all the cards

-Gatecrash: all the cards except Signal the Clans
+Gatecrash: all the cards

-DGM: eight cards are missing
+DGM: all the cards except Trait Doctoring

-M14: five cards are missing
+M14: all the cards

-Theros: all the cards except Pyxis of Pandemonium
+Theros: all the cards